Skip to main content

 info

-config-version must be set to 3 for logs aggregator configurations to apply
+config-version must be set to the minimum version of 3 for logs aggregator configurations to apply for Docker

 danger